 What does Organic and Biodynamic Viticulture have in common?

-Grapes grown free from chemicals
+Grapes grown free from chemicals in healthy soils

 The grapes for organic and biodynamic wine are grown free from chemical pesticides, herbicides, fertilisers and GMOs.
 Organic viticulture means working with the natural environment to combat pests to create an ecosystem where flora and fauna can flourish, and healthy vines grow.